David T. Beals III Studios for Art and Technology

 Using Beals Studios

-Beals Studios is available to students, faculty, and staff.
+Beals Studios is available to students, faculty, and staff by appointment.
 Resources and information on how to submit a job request or reserve a machine can be found on MyKCAI.